-a. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective:
+a) An Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective:

-Institutional Controls: The Environmental Easement discussed in Paragraph 6 above.
+Institutional Controls: The Environmental Easement discussed in Paragraph 4 above.

-Engineering Controls: The cover system discussed in Paragraph 5.
+Engineering Controls: The Cover System discussed in Paragraph 3 above.